The Multimodal Mind

 Biological intelligence follows that loop without thinking about it: observe the world, mentally simulate what should happen, then intervene.
 Current AI breaks the loop into disconnected pipelines — a perception model here, a planner there, a controller bolted on the end, each trained by a different team on a different dataset.
 I propose building it as one model.

-The rest of this page makes that claim concrete.
-We start with the loop, then the architecture that runs it (a Mixture of Transformers), then the part I want to expand on most: a staged pretraining recipe that grows the model one generative capability at a time, freezing what came before.
-We finish with the self-play flywheel and the unification of today's siloed problems.
+The rest of this page makes that concrete: the cognitive loop, the mixture-of-transformers architecture that runs it, the staged pretraining recipe, the self-play flywheel, and the unification of today's siloed problems.

 Three stages, run in a cycle.
 Each is inference in the same unified multimodal space — not three separate modules wired together.